Skip to content

 Soil thickness

 • If a measured temperature in the soil is available, this can be used as lower boundary condition.
-In that case, only the soil above the measured temperature can be simulated.
+In that case, only the soil above the measured temperature can be simulated. - Set SOIL_FLUX = FALSE - Prescribe bottom temperature as variable TSG

 • If no measured temperature is available, or if you don't want to use TSG, you can use a heat flux boundary condition.
 Typically, we assume a geothermal heat flux.
 It is commonly assumed that this heat flux can be found at a depth of 5m.
-Thus, in this case:
+Thus, in this case: - Set SOIL_FLUX = TRUE, and prescribe the heat flux to be applied at the lower boundary - Set GEO_HEAT to specify the heat flux to be prescribed (typically 0.06 is assumed here) - Simulate at least 3m of soil, but better is 5m.
+If the soil is shallower, the geothermal heat flux has a too strong impact on the snowpack.

 Layer spacing